UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 {:toc}

 ## Main Content
-My project is to study the usage of Generative Adversarial Networks, and in particular the style-based GAN architecture, in order to generate photorealistic images with some noise involved, that allows it to be utilized in the application of face restoration.
+My project is to study the usage of Generative Adversarial Networks, and in particular the style-based GAN architectures, in order to generate photorealistic images with some noise involved, that allows it to be utilized in the application of face restoration.
 The models we will analyze will have been trained particularly on the human face, allowing it to enhance the image quality of real-world inputs.

 ## Main Focus